Spain (Kingdom of Spain)

 Caldera Blanca

-5. La Corona Volcano
+5. Hiking La Corona Volcano.

 Located in the north of the island next to Famara Mountains.
 I had no idea where is a starting point for hiking La Corona.
 When I was driving around the volcano there was literally nobody I could ask for direction.
 Finally, I decided to stop and just try climbing the crater, although there was no clear path leading up and the terrain was covered by lots of cactuses, plants and vegetations.
 My feet kept sinking in lava gravel and sometimes the volcano was really steep.
 Getting closer to the crater I noticed two people hiking volcano from the other side.
 It was obvious there’s a better path taking you up to the top!
 Anyway, I always enjoy what life serves and it wasn’t that hard at the end to hike through the unknown 🙂